 Where can you find processionary caterpillars in Spain

-You can mainly find processionary caterpillars in Spain in the southern Mediterranean areas including the islands where ever there are pine trees.
 Not only in pine forests, as the pine processionary month even lays eggs in pine trees in inhabited areas like gardens and golf fields.

 If you detect nests in your garden, do not try to remove them yourself as it can result in their tiny poisonous hairs flying around and creating more harm than good.
 Call local authorities or pest control so that you know they get removed in a safe way.